The Metaphor: Interpretations

 Dr. John Noell Moore said of the story:

 Wilson's story reminds me that we are daily challenged to nurture, to mother, our students in the love of words, to help them understand how language enables them to read the existing world as well as write new worlds of their own. [...]
 Wilson's story gives us moments to pause and reflect on the significance of the lessons we teach.

 Janice Kulyk Keefer said the story sought to "reveal the narrator's hidden hostilities and affections towards the two most important women in her life: her mother and her English teacher."
 Kulyk Keefer also claims that the story draws connections "between language and sexuality," citing the sensualness with which the story describes language.

 Reception

 "The Metaphor" appeared in Chatelaine because it placed second in a competition hosted by the magazine.

-The story is considered to be among Wilson's most noteworthy, and it is often incorporated into teaching curriculums.
+The story is considered to be among Wilson's most noteworthy, and it is often incorporated into teaching curricula.